Quickness Training

 Shock method training (plyometrics) can help improve

 quickness.
-Keep in mind proper shock method training can be useful, but
+Keep in mind that proper shock method training can be useful, but

 improper use of this training method can result in a decrease in performance and